Doing What’s Right

-Protect the confidential information of BMO’s customers, suppliers and fellow employees (past, present and prospective).
+- Protect the confidential information of BMO’s customers, suppliers, and fellow employees (past, present and prospective).
 Confidential information means all information that isn’t public.
 Comply with all laws that restrict using, disclosing, keeping, and allowing access to confidential information.

 Meet these requirements

-Obey all privacy laws and BMO policies on customer and employee personal information.
+- Protect personal information — obey all privacy laws and BMO policies on customer and employee personal information.

-Ensure that information that is protected by contractual terms and confidentiality or non-disclosure agreements is managed appropriately.
+- Protect confidential commercial information – ensure that information that is protected by contractual terms and confidentiality or non-disclosure agreements is managed appropriately.

-Use and disclose this information only for the specific purpose for which it was given or collected.
+- Using and disclosing customer and employee information — use and disclose this information only for the specific purpose for which it was given or collected.
 Unless BMO already has an individual’s consent or the law requires disclosure, always get consent before disclosing an individual’s information.
 Always follow BMO policy on using or disclosing customer or employee personal information.

-Access customer and employee information in BMO systems or other media only for legitimate business purposes.
+- Accessing customer and employee information — access customer and employee information in BMO systems or other media only for legitimate business purposes.
 Keep customer and employee information strictly confidential and use or disclose it only under the terms of BMO’s policies and procedures.

-Communicate all developments, facts or changes you are aware of that could reasonably be material to public disclosures of BMO information by following the escalation processes detailed in BMO’s Disclosure Corporate Policy.
+- Reporting material BMO information — Communicate all developments, facts or changes you are aware of that could reasonably be material to public disclosures of BMO information by following the escalation processes detailed in BMO’s Disclosure Corporate Policy.

-Be alert to external security threats to BMO information and information entrusted to us.
+- Ensuring information security — be alert to external security threats to BMO information and information entrusted to us.
 Don’t put this information at risk.
 Maintain information security in our workplace and when working off-site.
 When using the web, browse safely to protect yourself and BMO against criminals seeking to breach our security.
 Use email encryption to keep confidential and highly sensitive information secure (i.e., add [PROTECT] to the subject line) and retain and dispose of information in the correct manner.
 Follow BMO policy on safeguarding information.

-Comply with our policies and procedures in order to ensure the accuracy, completeness and proper maintenance of records, data and information BMO owns, creates, collects, uses and manages, in all types of media.
+- Managing information — comply with our policies and procedures in order to ensure the accuracy, completeness and proper maintenance of records, data and information BMO owns, creates, collects, uses and manages, in all types of media.
 You must:

 - Know how long to keep records, especially those for any pending, threatened or foreseeable investigation, audit, regulatory examination or legal proceeding.